AngleProtocol/angle-docs/merkl/incentivizor-guide.md

 Merkl requires people depositing incentives on the system to sign once the T&Cs and post the signature onchain.
 However, **signing the T&Cs message is not possible with a smart contract wallet** like a Gnosis Safe.

-To circumvent this requirement, the Merkl `DistributionCreator` contract checking signatures verifies when a distribution is created that either the `msg.sender` or `tx.origin` of the transaction has signed the T&Cs.
+To circumvent this requirement, the Merkl `DistributionCreator` contract checking signatures verifies when a campaign is created that either the `msg.sender` or `tx.origin` of the transaction has signed the T&Cs.

-To this extent, when creating a distribution with a multisig, you need to have previously signed the T&Cs with an EOA and posted the signature onchain through the `sign` function of the `DistributionCreator` contract.
+To this extent, when creating a campaign with a multisig, you need to have previously signed the T&Cs with an EOA and posted the signature onchain through the `sign` function of the `DistributionCreator` contract.
 And then, you need to execute the multisig transaction with the EOA that has posted its signature.

 ### Building the payload